Brand Development: How to develop a future proof brand

 Future proofing is about testing whether you can live with your brand a long time and whether it can evolve and grow along with your business.
 This is particularly pertinent to small business or startup because naming and presenting a brand based around short shelf life concepts usually create work that simply doesn’t get fixed later on when time, budget or both are tight.

-Planning ahead for a brand you can carry through a few stages of growth means you don’t end up with someone that you discover doesn’t work, has no value to consumers or worse still, prematurely dates your business down the track.
+Planning ahead for a brand you can carry through a few stages of growth means you don’t end up with someone that you discover doesn’t work, has no value to consumers or worse still, prematurely dates your business.

 Sanity checking is designed to ensure you don’t unwittingly end up cheesing off another company that may already own the brand territory you are trying to stake a claim on.
 It also serves to ensure you use assets within your brand that don’t accidentally encourage human error such as spelling mistakes or mispronunciation.